STUDYHUB02/ParkAssist_AI/README.md

 - Ensure YOLO model files are correctly placed.
 - Increase confidence threshold if false positives occur.

-**License**
-This project is open-source under the MIT License.

 **Author**
-Developed by Saahil A Vishwakarma and Vrashabha Nilajagi
+Developed by Saahil A Vishwakarma and Vrashabha Nilajagi.